Whaling in Iceland: Modern whaling

-National whaling ban
+National whaling restrictions

 Icelanders held mixed opinions on the whaling industry.
 Some welcomed the added earnings from taxes, duties and levies.
 Others complained that whaling ruined their herring fishery.
 As a result, in 1886 a May to October ban was enacted on whaling in herring fishing areas and Icelandic territorial waters.
 However, most whaling was done outside of the prohibited areas and went on unaffected by the limited ban.

 In 1903 another whaling ban was proposed, only to be thrown out by the Althing.
 Later in 1913, a total ban on whaling was enacted, to start October 1, 1915.
 The ban was imposed in order to preserve whale stocks for Icelandic interests due to a perceived Norwegian threat.

 The law was repealed in 1928, and in 1935 the government of Iceland issued a permit for one whaling station at Tálknafjörður (which later folded in 1939).
 A new 1935 law declared that whales in Icelandic territorial waters could only be hunted by Icelanders.
 In 1948, the Hvalur hf. company purchased an American naval base at Hvalfjörður (Whale Fjord) and converted it into a whaling station.
 Norwegian crews were involved in training Icelandic whalers into the early 1950s.